 I’m often asked by new people what trait will make them successful at Culture Amp.
 I say that it’s going that extra mile to work with people outside your own office.
 It takes a lot of hard work to constantly build and maintain those relationships, but the people who are successful are those who are willing to put in the extra effort.

 2. Our decentralized model makes decision making challenging

 We run a fairly decentralized model - we’re a team of teams.
 This makes wayfaring really hard because it’s not necessarily clear which area or role is responsible for something.
 Even when you do work it out, the person you need to speak to may not be in your office.
-“It is hard to know who to speak with when you need something that falls into another practice area,” explained Matt Orozco, Lead Enterprise Account Executive.

 The inclusive nature of the decision making process is also difficult.
 In most organizations, people have complete control over their own little kingdom but that isn’t necessarily so at Culture Amp.
 It can actually be difficult to describe to somebody what decisions we trust them to make and those they need further input in.

 There’s a lot of support and more information available than any one person can consume - we have more Slack channels than people.
 This means everyone needs to determine what they need to know about to do their job and what they can trust others to make decisions on.
 For people who come from a traditional hierarchical model that can be hard, but everyone has to find their place within the organization.

 3. The rate of growth can be emotionally tiring